streamshub/console/api/README.md

 - Health status at [http://localhost:8080/health](http://localhost:8080/health)
 - OpenAPI at [http://localhost:8080/openapi](http://localhost:8080/openapi?format=json)
 - Swagger UI at [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui)

-## Releasing

-### Milestones
-Each release requires an open milestone that includes the issues/pull requests that are part of the release.
-All issues in the release milestone must be closed.
-The name of the milestone must match the version number to be released.

-### Configuration
-The release action flow requires that the following secrets are configured in the repository:
-* `IMAGE_REPO_HOSTNAME` - the host (optionally including a port number) of the image repository where images will be pushed
-* `IMAGE_REPO_NAMESPACE` - namespace/library/user where the image will be pushed
-* `IMAGE_REPO_USERNAME` - user name for authentication to server `IMAGE_REPO_HOSTNAME`
-* `IMAGE_REPO_PASSWORD` - password for authentication to server `IMAGE_REPO_HOSTNAME`
-These credentials will be used to push the release image to the repository configured in the `.github/workflows/release.yml` workflow.

-### Performing the Release
-Releases are performed by modifying the `.github/project.yml` file, setting `current-version` to the release version and `next-version` to the next SNAPSHOT.
-Open a pull request with the changed `project.yml` to initiate the pre-release workflows.
-At this phase, the project milestone will be checked and it will be verified that no issues for the release milestone are still open.
-Additionally, the project's integration test will be run.
-Once approved and the pull request is merged, the release action will execute.
-This action will execute the Maven release plugin to tag the release commit, build the application artifacts, create the build image, and push the image to (currently) quay.io.
-If successful, the action will push the new tag to the Github repository and generate release notes listing all of the closed issues included in the milestone.
-Finally, the milestone will be closed.

 ## Logging Configuration Override
 The container image built from this repository includes support for providing an additional logging configuration at run time (without requiring a restart).